 Financial Aid For Truck Driver Training

 Ways to get financial aid assistance for truck driving school include the Workforce Investment Act, student loans, scholarships, tuition reimbursement, and company-paid training.
-Military veterans also have their own options to consider.
+Military veterans also have their own options available.

-Even though CDL training programs are relatively short, only lasting a few weeks to a few months, the total cost of CDL training can still be more than most people have on hand.
+Even though CDL training programs are relatively short, only ranging between a few weeks to a few months, the total cost of CDL training can still be more than most people have on hand.
 Read on to learn about some of the financial aid options that may be available to you.

 Where to Start

 First things first, fill out a FAFSA application.
 The Free Application for Federal Student Aid will determine your eligibility for federal funds.
-We also recommend contacting your local school and talking to their admissions department.
+We also recommend contacting your local school and speaking with their admissions department.

 Workforce Investment Act